cbonoz/airplan/README.md

 1. Define the following env variables in a `.env` file

 <pre>
     NEXT_PUBLIC_WEB3_STORAGE_KEY= # your web3.storage api key.
-Used for hosting env data to web3/filecoin
+Used for hosting env data to web3/filecoin storage.
 </pre>

 2. `yarn; yarn dev`